xperseguers/theodia/Documentation/Usage/Index.rst

       /family/i

-   This will show all events, in any place of worship, that contain the word "family" in its title (case insensitive).
+   This will show all events, in any place of worship, that contain the word "family" in their title (case insensitive).

    Another typical example (in French) is to show only events were the parish's choir is involved::